 - Source and origin journey

-- Clear origin as organic search with transactional intentions
+- Clear origin as organic search with transactional intentions;

-- History of consistent and relevant interactions
+- History of consistent and relevant interactions;

 - B2B Market Decision Cycle

-How to improve the quality of reports
+How to improve the quality of reports?

 1. Segment yourleads by funnel stage

-- Top of the funnel: generic interest
+- Top of the funnel: generic interest;

-- Middle of the funnel: exploring options
+- Middle of the funnel: exploring options;

-- Bottom of the funnel: ready to decide
+- Bottom of the funnel: ready to decide.

-2. Adopt lead quality metrics, how
+2. Adopt lead quality metrics such as:

-- Meeting scheduling rate
+- Meeting scheduling fee;

-- Percentage ofLeadsMarketing Qualified Leads (MQL)
+- Percentage ofLeadsMarketing Qualified Qualifiers (MQL);

 - Conversion rate ofLeadsMarketing Qualifications forLeadsSales Qualifications (SQL)

-And you, how are you differentiating your metrics
+And you, how are you differentiating your metrics?